Skip to main content

 Investment outlook

-Our enthusiasm is tempered by the disconnect between valuations and underlying risks, and we continue to monitor economic data and policy developments closely.
-While we are modestly overweight equities, we remain focused on diversification and are mindful of position sizing as the risk of unexpected events catching us out seems high in the current climate.
+With equity market indices at, or near, all-time highs, we continue to focus on diversification within the portfolios as well as being nimble when opportunities present themselves.
+While we are modestly overweight equities, we maintain a diversified portfolio and are mindful of position sizing as the risk of unexpected events catching us out seems high in the current climate.

 Helen Bradshaw